Beyond Wald's Equation and the Optional Sampling Theorem: Two counterexamples to Theorem 4.1

-Then (i) fails and (ii) holds while $P(T=\infty) > 0$.
+Then (i) fails and (ii) holds, while $P(T=\infty)>0$.

-This counterexample illustrates a phenomenon also noted by \citet{Grimmett2001} in their discussion of recurrence properties of random walks.
+This counterexample illustrates a phenomenon also noted by Grimmett and Stirzaker (2001) [8] in their discussion of recurrence properties of random walks.
 The distinction between recurrence and transience can depend on subtle properties of the increment distributions, particularly their tail behavior.